Centennial Beach: Ball Field

 Centennial Beach also has a baseball field that is used by the Naperville Little League.
-Naperville Little League wouldn't be a program if boys and girls ages 7 years of age through 12 years of age weren't on teams.
+Naperville Little League is open to boys and girls 7 through 12 years of age.
 The league a child will play in corresponds with the distract the school they attend too.
 This complex was made possible by donations and other community groups and was completed in 2005.
 Recently, added in new bleachers, fencing around the fields, and a new entryway.
-There will be many parking spots for parents to park in even if they aren't going to Centennial Beach.
-Near two ball fields there is a park, with a kid area, and a place where older kids can go and wander around.
+Near two ball fields there is a park with various amenities.

 Deep-Water Test

 Centennial Beach has a strict swimming requirement for the deep end which is blocked off by a pool safety rope.
-Swimmers who are not passed the 8th grade must be able to past the deep water test every year once in order to be able to swim in the deep water.
-Those who pass the deep water test receive a wristband, in this case they wear it to ensure they are able to use the diving boards and swim in the fifteen foot deep end.
+Swimmers who are in the 8th grade or younger must pass a deep water test, each year, to swim in the deep section.
+Those who pass the deep water test receive a wristband that allows use of the diving boards and deep end.
 A participant must swim 100 yards uninterrupted to be eligible.